If I cancel my subscription, will I be refunded for the remaining time in my billing cycle?

 How do I get started with OmniSci Cloud API?

-The OmniSci Cloud is compatible with the following existing OmniSci connectors, each of which have instructions on getting started:
+The OmniSci Cloud API is compatible with the following existing OmniSci connectors, each of which have instructions on getting started:

 The OmniSci API is based on Apache Thrift and instructions on how to generate Thrift bindings are referenced in our documentation for users who wish to generate client-side interfaces for other programming languages.